NSIS Uninstaller: Checking for file changes using md5

 In no respect shall Antoine Aflalo incur any liability for any damages, including, but limited to, direct, indirect, special, or consequential damages arising out of, resulting from, or any way connected to the use of the item, whether or not based upon warranty, contract, tort, or otherwise; whether or not injury was sustained by persons or property or otherwise; and whether or not loss was sustained from, or arose out of, the results of, the item, or any services that may be provided by Antoine Aflalo.

+I was basically born with a computer; I've been dabbling with computers since I was six years old.
 I love technology and do my best to share all that I learn in this blog.
-You'll find here blog post about the tech that I use, or I used ; the different project I work on.
-It'll always be related to technology in a way or in another.
+Here, you'll find posts about the tech I use, or have used, and the various projects I work on.
+It'll always be related to technology in some way or another.
 Read More…